smithy-lang/smithy/docs/source/spec/core.rst

 The errors of an operation is an optional, comma-separated, list of shape IDs that MUST target structure shapes that are marked with the :ref:`error-trait`.
-Errors defined on an operation and any error structure marked with the :ref:`synthetic-trait` are errors that can potentially occur when calling an operation.
+Errors defined on an operation are errors that can potentially occur when calling an operation.

 The following example defines an operation shape that accepts no input,